NiGhTTraX/mugshot/README.md

 - **rootDirectory** - the path where the screenshots and diffs will be saved;
   defaults to `visual-tests`.
 - **acceptFirstBaseline** - whether the test should pass if the selector is tested for the first time.
+The baseline will be saved to the file system regardless of this option.
 Defaults to `true`.

 If any of the implementations are not provided, Mugshot's defaults are used.